ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 \end{tikzcd}
 \linebreak

-* Assume the front face is a pullback.
+* Assume the front and bottom faces are pullback squares.
 Then the following are equivalent:
   1. The total rectangle from $U'\to V'$ to $X\to Y$ is a pullback.

-  1. Each face is a pullback.
+  1. The top and back faces are pullback squares.

-  1. At least one of the other faces apart from the front face is a pullback.
+  1. The top face or the back face is a pullback square.

-* Assume the back face is a pushout.
+* Assume the top and back faces are pushout squares.
 Then the following are equivalent:
   1. The total rectangle from $U'\to V'$ to $X\to Y$ is a pushout.

-  1. Each face is a pushout.
+  1. The front and bottom faces are pushout squares.

-  1. At least one of the other faces apart from the back face is a pullback.
+  1. The front face or the bottom face is a pushout square.
  =--

+\begin{proof}
+Bla.
+\end{proof}